philc/book-notes/business/paul graham essays.md

       them to go sell the product ASAP (before wasitng time building it).
 Not only do they learn that nobody wants what they are building, they very often come back with a real idea that they discovered in the process of trying to sell the bad idea."
+* Do things that don't scale (Jul 2013)
+  * "Startups take off because the founders make them take off."
+  * "Founders don't focus enough on individual customers [because] they worry it won't scale."
+But they have nothing to lose, and if they make their product so good that they can no longer scale their model, that's a great situation to be in.
+  * "Tim cook doesn't send you a hand-written note after you buy a laptop.
+He can't.
+But you can.
+    That's one avantage of being small: you can provide a level of service no big company can."
+  * "Once you realize that existing conventions are not the upper bound on user experience, it's interesting in a very pleasant way to think about how far you could go to delight your users."
+    * Aim for insanely great.
+  * The "contained fire" strategy
+    * "Sometimes the right unscalable trick is to focus on a deliberately narrow market.
+It's like keeping a fire contained at first to get it really hot before adding more logs."
+    * This is what Facebook at Harvard did.
+  * Thinking about startups as vectors, rather than scalars (i.e. just the idea)
+    * "We should try thinking of them as pairs of what you're going to build, plus the unscalable thing(s) you're going to do initially to get the company going."
+    * "The main benefit of treating startups as vectors will be to remind founders they need to work hard in two dimensions."
+  * "The unscalable things you have to do to get started are not merely a necessary evil, but change the company permanently for the better."
+    * The scrappy, aggressive approach and attitude will persist as the company grows.
+* How to convince investors (Aug 2013)
+  * Founders "try to convince with their pitch.
+Most would be better off if they let their startup do the work -- if they started by understanding why their startup is worth investing in, then simply explained this well to investors."
+    * Convincing with their pitch is like "lifting with the back, instead of the legs."
+  * "A formidable person is one who seems like they'll get what they want, regardless of whatever obstacles are in the way."
+They're justifiably confident.
+  * "Convince yourself that your startup is worth investing in, and then when you explain this to investors they'll believe you."
+(Convince yourself with a true, rigorous evaluation.)
+  * "When you convince them, use the same matter-of-fact language you used to convince yourself.
+You wouldn't use vague, grandiose marketing-speak among yourselves.
+Don't use it with investors either."
+  * "Alfred Lin points out that it's doubly important for the explanation of a startup to be clear and concise, because ti has to convince at one remove: it has to work not just on the partner you talk to, but when that partner re-tells it to colleagues."
+* How to raise money (Sep 2013)
+  * "It's hard like lifting a weight because it's intrinsically hard to convince people to part with large sums of money.
+That problem is irreducible; it should be hard."
+  * Every investor would prefer to wait a few months to see the company's growth pan out.
+    * "What tends to happen is that they all wait as long as they can, then when some act the rest have to."
+  * "Be in fundraising mode or not."
+    * (I wonder if this is a way to forcefully time-box engagements with investors.)
+    * "Investors will try to lure you into fundraising when you're not.
+It's great for them if they can, because they can thereby get a shot at you before everyone else."
+  * Intro quality: 1) from investors who have invested in you already and are well-known; 2) founders in their portfolio.
+  * "Hear no till you hear yes."
+In the form of an actual term sheet, with no contingencies.
+    * "I mentioned earlier that investors prefer to wait if they can.
+What's particularly dangerous for founders is the way they wait.
+Essentially, they lead you on.
+They seem like they're about to invest right up till the moment they say no."
+  * "Do bread-first search weighed by expected value."
+  * "Never leave a meeting with an investor without asking what happens next."
+  * Why do investors ask "do you have a lead yet?"
+"All they really mean is that their interest in you is a function of other investors' interest in you."
+  * How much to raise?
+    * "A good rule of thumb is to multiply the number of people you want to hire times $15K times 18 months."
+  * Ramen profitability is a position of strength and completely changes how pleasant fundraising is.
+  * "Being proud of how well you did at fundraising is like being proud of your college grades."
+    Revenue is what matters.
+  * "Take offers greedily."
+Take what's in front of you rather than reasoning about a potential future.
+    * "Your first priority in fundraising should be to get it finished and get back to work."
+  * Exploding offers from investors: "A deadline of three working days is acceptable."
+  * The best investors "reject nearly everyone they talk to, which means in the average case it's a bad trade to exchange a definite offer from an acceptable investor for a potential offer from a better one."
+  * Beware developing a taste for fundraising.
+Once you raise, if you think you are already successful, you will lose your taste for doing schleps.
+"Fundraising is not what will make your company successful.
+Listening to users complain about bugs in your software is what will make you successful."
+  * "Spending a lot makes it harder to become profitable, and perhaps even worse, it makes you more rigid, because the main way to spend money is people, and the more people you have, the harader it is to change directions."
+  * "Don't ask investors who say no for introductions to other investors.
+That will in many cases be an anti-recommendation."
+  * "One YC founder told me that if he were a first-time founder again he'd 'leave ideas that are up-front capital intensive to founders with established reputations'" so that there's less pressure in the fundraising stage.

 * How to do great work (Jul 2023)
   * "There's a kind of excited curiosity that's both the engine and the rudder of great work.
 It